Koko-66/Project1_Domus-mea-finance/README.md

 # Domus Mea Finance site
 Domus Mea Finance is still in the process of building their brand name and online presence.
-Setting up a new website is an important step for the company - it will serve as the face of the business, reflecting the company's professional approach and reaching new clients to increase rates of new business as well as engage existing clients.
+Setting up a new website is an important step for the company - it will serve as the face of the business, showcasing the company's competence and professionalism.
+It is aimed at attracting new business and
 <!--The website aims not only to provide information about the company and its services, but with time also eventually contain a section providing links to the information about new legislation and regulation as well as tips section.-->

 <!--(One or two paragraphs providing an overview of your project.